Its Survival In Doubt, Sears Struggles To Transform Once Again

 "There are just so many onerous forces relating to competition," she says.
 "I think that no matter what they do, they are fighting a losing battle."

 In a memo, CEO Eddie Lampert says Sears is taking decisive action to return to profitability and to become a new kind of retailer.
 Some analysts accuse Lampert of sucking the value out of the company, selling off its most marketable assets.
-Then there's that line in Sears' recent annual report to federal regulators — which states "substantial doubt exists related to the Company's ability to continue as a going concern."
+Then there's that line in Sears' recent annual report to federal regulators that states "substantial doubt exists related to the Company's ability to continue as a going concern."

-But Leena Munjal, a Sears senior vice president in charge of retail operations, says that reports of the company's demise are exaggerated.
+But Leena Munjal, a Sears senior vice president in charge of retail operations, says reports of the company's demise are exaggerated.

 "Do we have challenges?
 Absolutely," she says.
 "Just like many of the retailers out there and we are all trying to figure out what are the changes we need to make to our business models to be able to rise to those challenges."

 Sears' transformation plan includes a membership program called Shop Your Way.
 Customers collect points they can redeem when they shop at Sears.
-The company's also worked on ways to make it more convenient for customers to shop online, or on their phones.
+The company has also worked on ways to make it more convenient for customers to shop online, or on their phones.

 The Sears at Woodfield Mall, about 30 miles northwest of Chicago, is huge.
 There are clothes, fitness equipment and aisles of gleaming appliances.
 Carla and Jeremy Lang push their twin 18-month-old sons in a stroller while looking at ovens and stoves.
 Carla Lang says they've heard about the store's financial troubles.

-"We've read stuff online that they may be closing stores and what not, but we still come here," she says.
+"We've read stuff online that they may be closing stores and whatnot, but we still come here," she says.
 "It's close by, and like I said we've had success with purchasing things."

 There are others though, loyal past shoppers, who haven't been in a Sears for years.
-Susan Mullen has fond memories of the store, but says she's not sure Sears' efforts to transform itself will work.
+Susan Mullen has fond memories of the store but says she's not sure Sears' efforts to transform itself will work.

 "It fits no niche.
 It's not a discount place.
 It's not high end," Mullen says.
 "It has no identity anymore.
 I guess it tried to be everything to everybody and it was very successful at that.
 But now it's nothing to nobody, which is sad."

 But Munjal says that as a company with more than $20 billion in sales, Sears is still important to many and she invites former customers to give the company another chance while it implements changes.
-It's all part of the effort to counter the predictions of a slow death for Sears, while bolstering the reputation of a company that's been in business for more than a century.
+It's all part of the effort to counter the predictions of a slow death for Sears, while bolstering the reputation of a company that has been in business for more than a century.